GURU FATHA SINGH

 Books courtesy of Library and Archives Canada LINK

-honours courtesy of Library and Archives Canada LINK
+Awards and honours courtesy of Library and Archives Canada LINK

 Famous Art included in Dayal Kaur's books courtesy of Library and Archives Canada LINK